yueyang0115/docker-deploy/README.md

 exit
 ```

-### deploy this container to the AWS Container Registry
+### Deploy this container to AWS Container Registry